 - Organisations commissioning a TOT must fund the entire course, not just their participants.
 (LEGS is able to provide cost estimates based on other TOTs.)

-LEGS has the capacity to organize LEGS Training of Trainers (TOT) courses commissioned by interested organisations.
-In recent years, TOTs have been delivered for PRAPS in West Africa, Prodel in Cameroun, USAID/TOPS in Burkina Faso, FAO in Pakistan, World Animal Protection in Vietnam, and the Canadian Foodgrains Bank in Ethiopia.
-If you are interested in commissioning a TOT for your organisation or partners, please contact the LEGS Coordinator.
+- Recent TOTs have been delivered for PRAPS in West Africa, Prodel in Cameroon, USAID/TOPS in Burkina Faso, FAO in Pakistan, World Animal Protection in Vietnam, and the Canadian Foodgrains Bank in Ethiopia.
+See the full list of Completed TOTs.

-Applications are welcome from livestock and humanitarian specialists working in emergencies, including from international and national organisations, government and independent consultants, who will be in a position to roll out LEGS Training in their own country.
+Participants should be livestock and humanitarian specialists working in emergencies, including from international and national organisations, government and independent consultants, who also:

-- Commitment to carry out LEGS Training Courses at least twice a year on demand
+- Are committed to carrying out LEGS Core Training Courses at least twice a year on demand

-- Commitment from employer (where applicable) to release Trainer to carry out LEGS Training Courses at least twice a year as required, in addition to any internal trainings that may be carried out
+- Have approval from their employer (where applicable) to carry out LEGS Core Training Courses at least twice a year as required, in addition to any internal trainings that may be carried out

-- Familiarity with LEGS (experience of applying LEGS in the field desirable)
+- Are familiar with LEGS (experience of applying LEGS in the field desirable)